Christian Book Reviews, Resources,

 Miguel De Unamuno "The Tragic Sense of Life"

-that "the heart has reasons, the head knows nothing of."
-If
+This learned Spanish philosopher and believer makes the case that "the heart has reasons, the head knows nothing of."
+If you think intellectual means against depth and emotion in religion, read this classic.

 The Spanish title is "Del Sentimiento Tragico De